Skip to Con-tent

 Secondary Target: Carbon Intensity

-Our secondary target is for 100% of discretionary equity AUM to have a weighted average carbon intensity (WACI) of at least 50% less than respective benchmarks by 2030.
+Our secondary target is for 100% of discretionary equity AUM to have a weighted average carbon intensity (WACI) of at least 50% less than respective benchmarks by 2030, as compared to the baseline year of 2019.

-Since the carbon intensity of our model portfolio strategies** is already 54% lower than the weighted average benchmark intensity as of year-end 2021, our objective over the coming years is to maintain our current WACI.
+Since the carbon intensity of our model portfolio strategies** have been historically lower than their respective benchmarks, our objective in the coming years is to maintain our current levels.
 We also expect that our core focus on engagement, if our efforts are successful, could result in more carbon efficient portfolios.

 We used elements of the methodology guidance developed by the Paris Aligned Investment Initiative’s Net Zero Investment Framework to establish this target.
 It is is based on a WACI calculation of Scope 1 and 2 emissions of the companies in which we invest.
 As data quality and associated methodologies improve for calculating Scope 3 emissions, we may evolve our approach.